foundriesio/meta-partner/README.md

 The sudo password is `fio`.

-### Connect via Ethernet
+### Enabling Ethernet and USB

-In order to enabled Ethernet, you must provide firmware in the yocto recipe below.
-This is a one time operation, which will also enable USB type A ports to function.
+In order to enable Ethernet, you must provide firmware in the Yocto recipe below.
+This is a one time operation, which will also enable USB type A ports to function

 Register and log in to https://www.renesas.com, then download firmware from https://www.renesas.com/us/en/products/interface/usb-switches-hubs/upd720201-usb-30-host-controller.